PawseySC/singularity-containers/_episodes/31a-mpi-openfoam.md

 This may take some time, so you can go for a coffee in the meantime.

-### Prepare the tutorial starting with a copy from the image into the working directory in the host
+### Copy the tutorial files from the image into the working directory in the host

 OpenFOAM counts with several examples (tutorials) that can be used as starting point for your research or learning process.
 Selection of a tutorial is usually performed in an interactive shell inside the container.
 First, start the interactive shell (you will notice that prompt will change to `Singularity>`):